RenderKit/embree/README.txt

 --- Compiling Embree on Windows ---

-Embree requires ISPC to compile.
+Embree requires the Intel SPMD Compiler (ISPC) to compile.
 We have tested ISPC version 1.5.0, but more recent versions of ISPC should also work.
-You can download and install ISPC binaries from ispc.github.com.
+You can download and install the ISPC binaries from http://ispc.github.com/downloads.html.
 After installation, put the path to ispc.exe permanently into your PATH environment variable.
 You have to restart Visual Studio for this change to take effect.

-For compilation under Windows use the Visual Studio 2008 solution file embree_vs2008.sln or Visual Studio 2010 solution file embree_vs2010.
+For compilation of Embree under Windows use the Visual Studio 2008 solution file embree_vs2008.sln or Visual Studio 2010 solution file embree_vs2010.sln.
 The project compiles in 32 bit and 64 bit mode.
 The solution is by default setup to use the Microsoft Compiler.
 You can switch to the Intel Compiler by right clicking onto the solution in the Solution Explorer and then selecting the Intel Compiler.
 We recommend using 64 bit mode and the Intel Compiler for best performance.

-In Visual Studio, you will find 4 build configurations, Debug (for SSE2 debug mode), Release (for SSE2 release mode), ReleaseAVX (for AVX), and ReleaseAVX2 (for AVX2).
-When using Microsoft Compiler you can only use the Debug and Release configuration.
-For enabling the ReleaseAVX target you need Intel Compiler 11.1 and and for the ReleaseAVX2 target you need at least Intel Compiler 12.1.
+In Visual Studio, you will find 4 build configurations, Debug (for SSE2 debug mode), Release (for SSE2 release mode), ReleaseAVX (for AVX release mode), and ReleaseAVX2 (for AVX2 release mode).
+When using the Microsoft Compiler you can only use the Debug and Release configuration.
+For enabling the ReleaseAVX configuration you need at least Intel Compiler 11.1 and for the ReleaseAVX2 configuration you need at least Intel Compiler 12.1.

-There is an issue with compiling the ISPC files in Visual Studio 2010, resulting in link errors for the first builds.
-Please rebuild the project multiple times until it links properly.
+There is a known issue with compiling the ISPC files in Visual Studio 2010, resulting in link errors for the first build.
+Build the project a second time (no rebuild) for it to link properly.

 We recommend enabling syntax highlighting for the .ispc source and .isph header files.
 To do so open Visual Studio 2008, go to Tools -> Options -> Text Editor -> File Extension and add the isph and ispc extension for the "Microsoft Visual C++" editor.

---- Folder structure ---

-    embree                 Embree ray tracing kernels
-    embree/include/        User API to the ray tracing kernels tutorials              Embree tutorials for
-    tutorials/tutorial00     creating a simple static scene
-    tutorials/tutorial01     creating a dynamic scene
-    tutorials/tutorial02     user defined geometry
-    tutorials/tutorial03     simple OBJ loader
-    tutorials/tutorial04     instancing of geometry

 --- Running the Tutorials ---